githubEdit

 • index (LongTensor) – the indices of elements to scatter, can be either empty or of the same dimensionality as src.
 When empty, the operation returns self unchanged.

-• src (Tensor or float) – the source element(s) to scatter.
+• src (Tensorarrow-up-right or floatarrow-up-right) – the source element(s) to scatter.

-• reduce (str, optional) – reduction operation to apply, can be either 'add' or 'multiply'.
+• reduce (strarrow-up-right, optional) – reduction operation to apply, can be either 'add' or 'multiply'.

 The operation replaces values in self by values in src in ways specified by index.